thoughtsunificator/instagram-dm-unsender/README.md

 1. [Install the userscript](#installing)
 3. Go to your messages and select a chat
-4. There a menu with a button titled "Unsend all DMs" should appears
+4. There a menu with a button titled "Unsend all DMs" should appear

 ## Installing